paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-It looks like Ruby does care: about both the shadowing, as well as declaring an unused variable<br />
+It looks like Ruby does care: about both the shadowing, as well as declaring an unused variable, which in this case is the outer `x` variable.<br />
-(not enough to raise an error, but enough to make you feel that perhaps Matz is very mildly frowning at you)
+(Ruby doesn't care enough to raise an error, but enough to make you feel that perhaps Matz is very mildly frowning at you)

 ---
 [.background-color: #111111]